DavidBuchanan314/bitmap-font-css/README.md

 }
 ```

+(Unfortunately, I think this only works on OSX/iOS, for now.
+See https://caniuse.com/font-smooth)

 However, there are some cases where no anti-aliasing makes things look worse.
 For example, when a font is scaled by a non-integer ratio on a low-DPI display.
 As a workaround, I use CSS media queries to detect when the viewport is scaled by a non-integer amount:

 ```css